-Your doctor will want to test for blood and/or protein in your urine.
+Your doctor will want to test for blood or protein in your urine.

 Bacteria or blood in your stool could help your doctor isolate the underlying cause of your symptoms.

 The key treatment for HUS is fluid replacement.
 This treatment replaces electrolytes that the body needs to function.
 Electrolytes are minerals such as calcium, potassium, and magnesium.
-Fluid replacement also increases blood flow through the kidneys.
-The extra fluids help offset the impaired blood flow that occurs due to the breakdown of red blood cells.
+Fluid replacement also increases blood flow through the kidneys..
 Your doctor will give you intravenous fluids, but may also encourage you to boost your fluid intake by drinking more water or electrolyte solutions.

 Platelet transfusion may be necessary if you have a low platelet count.

-Plasma exchange is another form of treatment, in which your blood plasma is replaced with plasma from a donor.
+Plasma exchange is another form of treatment, in which your doctor replaces your blood plasma with plasma from a donor.
 You will receive healthy plasma to support the circulation of healthy, new red blood cells and platelets.

-If your kidneys have failed, kidney dialysis may be used to filter waste from the body.
+In extreme cases if your kidneys have failed, kidney dialysis may be used to filter waste from your body.
 This is a temporary treatment until the kidneys can function normally.
 If they do not regain normal function, you may need a kidney transplant.